Frequently Asked Questions

 - 17 shifts - 1 month

-A: Many programs do not match residents with prior training because of limitations in Medicare funding.
-Texas Tech feels that for many individuals prior training is a distinct advantage.
+Many programs do not match residents with prior training because of limitations in Medicare funding.
+TTUSHC El Paso feels that for many individuals prior training is a distinct advantage.
 We recruit individuals with prior training and are eager to have them apply for residency.

-A: At this time Texas Tech has a policy against external moonlighting.
+At we have a policy against external moonlighting.
 Currently the department does offer some additional education opportunities for residents that have proven competency on the ABEM in-service examination and have prior approval from the program director.
 These shifts are within the department and are limited to the same duty hour regulations.